COURSE INSTRUCTOR AVAILABLE POSITIONS

 The candidate must have a PhD degree or be in the final stages of a PhD.
 The decision on hiring will be based on previous teaching experience in this course or other similar courses, academic qualifications and suitability for the position.

-Preparation and delivery of course content; creation of course material, development and administration of assignments, tests and examinations; the supervision of teaching assistants for grading and marking student work; submission of final grades to appropriate University officials in accordance with policy; the maintenance of reasonable hours for student contact outside of scheduled contact hours.
+Preparation and delivery of course content; creation of course material, development and administration of assignments, tests, and examinations; the supervision of teaching assistants for leading tutorials and grading and marking student work; submission of final grades to appropriate University officials in accordance with policy; the maintenance of reasonable hours for student contact outside of scheduled contact hours.

 Applicants not able to apply on-line should contact: